 - Vitamin K

 Additionally, supplements are usually sold over-the-counter at your local grocery store or vitamin shop.
 It is important to remember that diet supplements are not tested and regulated like prescription drug products.
 Problems with safety, contamination, and quality can occur with these products, even if purchased from a reliable source.
 They are usually safe.
 However, if you’re unsure about a vitamin, be sure to consult your healthcare provider.
+Visit the Growing Healthy Together Fullscript page for a look at the vitamin and mineral supplements that we prefer.

 For questions or concerns, please respond to this blog or contact us!